 The Value of a Helpline

-The benefits of talking to someone on a Helpline are immense.
+The benefits of talking to someone on a Care Line are immense.
 Quite often when a person lifts up the phone they are seeking immediate support.
 More often than not, this person is in great distress.
 They are seeking a non- judgmental empathic listener and the anonymity that is provided by the phone service.

 Example of a Typical Call to the CARI Helpline*

 - Caller phones the CARI Helpline.
 They seem to be finding it difficult to speak.

 - CARI Helpline advisor notices that the caller is crying very softly in the background.
 They use a very gentle voice and tell the caller “It’s ok, take your time and I will wait until you feel ready to speak”.

 - Caller “That programme on TV last night has brought it all back to me”; the caller begins to sob and states “Oh my God I can’t cope I just want to die”.

 - The Helpline Advisor uses a soft, gentle tone and reflects back the caller’s feelings, asks for a first name and encourages the caller to explore in more detail the concerns they have at this time.